 - 3. If you are a teacher, you can (and should) contact parents about matters relating to a student's academic progress or with other concerns unless there is a note on VISTA to the contrary.
 You must not divulge information about a student to anyone who is not a named contact, regardless of their relationship to the student.
 If you are contacted in this way and the person is insistent, please refer the case directly to the Principal. - 4.
-Do not contact parents about medical information that a student has requested be kept confidential (e.g pregnancy, terminations).
-However, you might attempt to get them to talk to their parents, to a Counsellor or Barbara Dossett, or to their tutor (if you are not the tutor). - 5.
-If a child is experiencing any form of bullying refer the matter to Beth Linklater, your Assistant Principal, the Deputy Principal or, in serious cases, The Principal.
-In cases involving cyber-bullying students must keep all relevant evidence (texts, Facebook messages, etc) - 6.
+Do not contact parents about medical information that a student has requested be kept confidential (e.g. pregnancy, terminations).
+However, you might attempt to get them to talk to their parents, to a Counsellor or a member of the Wellbeing Team, or to their tutor (if you are not the tutor). - 5.
+If a child is experiencing any form of bullying refer the matter to your Assistant Principal, Deputy Principal or, in serious cases, The Principal.
+In cases involving cyber-bullying students must keep all relevant evidence (texts, Facebook messages, etc) Do not ask to see material of a sexual nature, this must be referred to the police to deal with. - 6.
 Keep yourself safe do not communicate with students on sites such as Facebook, do not give them your personal mobile number (except in extreme cases such as when you are off-site on trips), or any other personal details, do not comfort students with overt displays of affection etc. If anything happens which could be misconstrued, talk to your line manager about it.

-7. If there is a violent incident in your department, class or elsewhere in College, call security - phone the Help Desk on 321 (the same number as First Aid).
+7. If there is a violent incident in your department, class or elsewhere in College, call security - phone the Help Desk on 3210 (the same number as First Aid).
 Do not put yourself in a dangerous situation.
-While you wait for security attempt to calm the situation by talking to the student concerned, or separating him/her from the rest of the group if possible.
+While you wait for security attempt to calm the situation by talking to the student(s) concerned, or separating him/her/them from the rest of the group if possible.

-If you are approached by a student about whom you have concerns:
+If you are approached by a student about whom you have concerns

 - 1. Listen carefully don't ask leading questions - 2.
 Bring the student to see a member of the team as soon as you can. - 3.
-Make a record of the conversation as soon as you can and pass this to Beth Linklater, Barbara Dossett, Denise Valler, Lyn Oram, Chris Tuckwell, Lucy Poynter or Lianne Wright.
+Make a record of the conversation as soon as you can and pass this to Kate Need, Sally-Anne Spooner, Lucy Poynter Barbara Dossett, Lyn Oram, Shellie Rashbrook, Shani Thorpe, Peter Fife-Faulkner or Marianne Chedgey.

-If you are approached by a student in the evening or outside usual College hours:
+If you are approached by a student in the evening or outside usual College hours

-If you are on site take them to the Help Desk, the Sports Centre or Central Studio Box Office.
-If you are not on site, and it is via email, ensure that Beth or a member of the team is alerted to the situation as soon as possible and inform your line manager and AP, Beth Linklater, Mark Henderson or Ali Foss by text, phone call or email.
+If you are on site take them to the Sports Centre.

+If you are not on site, and it is via email, ensure that a member of the team is alerted to the situation as soon as possible and inform your line manager and AP, Kate or Mark by text, phone call or email.